pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Rent the Community Center

 Planning a birthday party or special event?
 The Pinewood Greens Community Center is available for rent to all Association owners.
 For reservations, please contact the HOA office at 703-560-8920 to discuss available dates.
 A signed contract and deposit are required.
-The contract can be located on the association website, www.pinewoodgreens.com under the link ”Forms”.
+The contract can be located under [Forms](forms.html).
 The rental fee is $25/hour with a security deposit of $250.00.

 #### Online Architectural Application Submissions